 Outreach and Consultation

 Outreach and consultation is viewed as meeting multiple needs of our campus community including providing prevention efforts, identifying students who may benefit from UCS services, de-stigmatizing counseling services, and reaching underrepresented client populations.
 There are multiple ways in which interns actively participate in the center’s outreach and consultation activities.
 Interns may identify diverse student groups (e.g., Latino/a, African-American/Black, LGBTQIA, Middle Eastern, international, veterans, etc.), particular campus departments or groups (e.g., Residential Life/Housing, Athletic Department, DREAM Center), or special areas of interest (e.g., mindfulness, health promotion, rape prevention, eating disorders) around which they want to develop consultative relationships and/or outreach programs.
 Interns are also made aware of ongoing departmental presentation/workshop requests from faculty, staff, student organizations, residence hall staff, and members of the CSUN community.
 Outreach programs are developed and facilitated collaboratively with staff or interns as well as independently.
 Consultative relationships and activities may be established with a variety of campus partners.
-In addition to outreach programming, interns are often involved in passive programming for larger campus-wide events such as providing table displays, brochures and handouts, and interaction with students.
+In addition to outreach programming, interns are often involved in auxiliary roles for larger campus-wide events such as tabling or helping to carry out the outreach program (e.g. distributing brochures and interaction with students).

 Case Management and Administrative Time

-Interns are provided with eight (8) hours per week for case management including clinical documentation and associated follow-up tasks (e.g., professionally-related phone calls, consultation with off-campus professionals).
-In addition, this administrative time may be utilized by interns for preparation for supervision (e.g., reviewing digital recordings, preparing questions) and research/scholarly activities (such as reviewing existing and current literature, work on dissertation or doctoral project, work related to outreach, consultation, program evaluation, and/or peer programs).
+Interns are provided with five (5) to six (6) hours per week for clinical documentation, mental health consultation, and case management (e.g., professionally-related phone calls, consultation with off-campus professionals).
+In addition, this administrative time may be utilized by interns to prepare for supervision (e.g., reviewing digital recordings, preparing questions) and research/scholarly activities (such as reviewing existing and current literature, work on dissertation or doctoral project, work related to outreach, consultation, program evaluation, and/or peer programs).
+Most interns elect to accrue 4 hours of overtime per week.
+This becomes 4 additional hours of flex-time.
+This flex-time is typically used for research/dissertation or for administrative tasks and clinical documentation.

 Training Opportunities for Interns